Mlapalus/meteo-typescript/ACKNOWLEDGEMENTS.md

 I would like to thank the following services :

-- [Lior Chamla](https://youtu.be/E2VSL8x7nq0) - For thus tuto to learn AJAX
+- [Lior Chamla](https://youtu.be/E2VSL8x7nq0) - For this tuto to learn AJAX